yowainwright/yowainwright.github.io/_posts/2016-09-30-html-is-easy.md

 ## My fingers are tired so here's the wrap-up

-These thoughts have not yet been analyzed or tested.
-With tools like [AMP](https://www.ampproject.org/), it may not ever be necessary but even then the matter of creating common ways of writing html is important - even more so with HTML5 and it's new elements and attributes that come along with it.
+With tools like [AMP](https://www.ampproject.org/), it may not ever be necessary but even then the matter of creating common ways of writing html is important—even more so with HTML5 and it's new elements and attributes that come along with it.